 1. Optimal (hemodynamic/physiological/somatic) management of potential organ donor and its organ protective therapy must be ensured to preserve the opportunity for organ donation.

-2. Optimal donor management referred to paragraph 1 of this article must be provided under shared responsibility of treating intensivist and donor designated specialist, in line with the National Protocol for Deceased Organ Donation, jointly issued by the critical care society and neurology society.
+2. Optimal donor management referred to paragraph 1 of this article must be provided under shared responsibility of treating intensivist and donor designated specialist, in line with the National Protocol for Deceased Organ Donation, jointly issued by the critical care society and neurology society which is proved by the order of the Minister.,

 Article 27.
 Declaration of death

-Person may be declared dead upon the determination of permanent cessation of vital circulatory and respiratory functions, or the permanent cessation of vital neurological functions (hereinafter; brain death), confirmed by properly qualified and skilled doctors, in line with provision of this Act.
+Person may be declared dead upon the determination of permanent cessation of vital circulatory and respiratory functions, or the permanent cessation of vital neurological functions (hereinafter; brain death), confirmed by properly qualified and skilled doctors, in line with provision of NATIONAL PROTOCOL FOR DETERMINATION OF DEATH.

 Doctors referred to in paragraph 1 of this article must meet following conditions:

-Specialist in intensive care medicine with at least 5 years of the working experience in intensive care medicine and management of patients with a devastating brain injury, additionally trained in determination of brain death;
+Specialist in intensive care medicine with at least 5 years of the working experience in intensive care medicine and additionally trained in determination of death;

-specialist in neurology/or neurosurgery with at least 5 years of the working experience in intensive care medicine and management of patients with a devastating brain injury, additionally trained in determination of brain death;
+specialist in neurology/or neurosurgery with at least 5 years of the working experience in intensive care medicine and additionally trained in determination of brain death;

 Doctors involved in the determination of death shall not be involved in organ procurement, transplantation or care for recipients;

-Determination of death shall be carried out (if it is going to be made at all) according to the same standard, as set out by the national diagnostic protocol for determination of death, regardless of whether or not donation is to occur.

 Article 30.
 Documentation on the determination of death

-Determination of death must be duly documented to demonstrate explicitly that all criteria for determination of death, set out by this Act, are fully met.
+Determination of death must be duly documented to demonstrate explicitly that all criteria for determination of death, set out by the NATIONAL PROTOCOL FOR DETERMINATION OF DEATH, are fully met.

-The Form for determination and declaration/certificate of death makes part of Annex1 of this Act.

 Article 31.
 Organ donation

 Following the declaration of death, all treatment and resuscitation attempts should cease and donor organs may be recovered provided the requirements of consent and other ethical and legal requirements outline by this Act have been fulfilled.

-If death has been declared, but a family voices religious objection to this declaration, the family should be informed that escalation of existing levels of treatment, including cardiopulmonary resuscitation, will not be provided.